Working remotely is incredible – no dress code, no commute, and more freedom than you know what to do with.

 By browsing their remote jobs categories, you can find positions in accounting, editing, writing, QA, marketing, legal, and much more.

 Yes, they also have programming and web design jobs.
-So this remote job board is worth a look if you’re in those fields, too.
+So this remote job search engine is worth a look if you’re in those fields, too.

 But this site is also a fantastic choice if you’re coming from a background that isn’t always shown much attention on other remote job boards (like legal, accounting, etc.)